General information about Inntravel holidays

 Extending your holiday

 You can extend virtually any holiday by adding extra nights at hotels along your way, and we make suggestions for extending specific holidays in our descriptions – you might, for example, like to spend a few days in Barcelona at the end of a walk along the Catalan Coast, or why not enjoy some rest and relaxation at the luxurious Hotel Wiesenhof near an Alpine lake after a week of walking in the Leutasch Valley?
 On our snow and self-catering holidays you must often add an entire extra week, but it is sometimes possible to add just a few days at the quieter times of year – just ask our reservations staff for advice and suggestions.

-You can combine holidays, be it two (or more) walking holidays, a walking and cycling holiday, a walking holiday and a week’s stay in one of our self-catering rural hideaways, or any other combination that appeals.
+You can combine holidays, be it two (or more) walking holidays, a walking and cycling holiday, a walking holiday and a journey in SlowMotion, or any other combination that appeals.
 Please contact us for prices and/or advice on the feasibility of combining your chosen holidays.

-For some of our holidays we show the average monthly temperatures for the area you are visiting.
+For some of our holidays we show the average monthly rainfall and maximum temperature for the area you are visiting.
 These are published only as a guide; in some cases the temperatures given relate to the nearest big town, and you should bear in mind that it is likely to be cooler at higher altitudes.
 You should always be prepared for unseasonably warm or cool, dry or wet conditions – this applies wherever and whenever you are travelling, but especially in mountain areas and at the start and end of the season.
-We hope very much that you will be blessed with clement weather and our descriptions of the views assume that you are exploring in good, clear conditions.
-For detailed advice about the best time to travel, please contact our reservations team.
+We hope very much that you will be blessed with fine weather and our descriptions of the views assume that you are exploring in good, clear conditions.
+For detailed advice about the best time to travel, please contact our expert team.

 All times stated on our website are local times.
 For your quick reference: